 On top of the legal dispositions for the naturalisation of aliens, there are provisions for reacquisition of citizenship by former Croatian citizens who have lost it.
 There are two main possibilities for 'reintegrating' people into the Croatian citizenry.
 According to art.
 15, Croatian citizenship can be granted again to an individual who had to renounce his or her Croatian citizenship for another citizenship in order to 'conduct a profession or a business', even if he or she does not meet the prerequisites of art.
 8.1.1-4.
+However, such applicant has to live and have legal residency in the Republic of Croatia.
 Another case concerns individuals who have lost their citizenship as minors.
 According to art.
-23, children of Croatian citizens whose citizenship has been revoked (art.
-20) or renounced by their parents while they were minors (art.
-22) can regain citizenship if they reside for one year in the territory of the Republic of Croatia and issue a written statement stating that they consider themselves Croatian citizens.
+23, children of Croatian citizens